Alwynblake/Lab-07/README.md

 ## Change Log
 12-05-2018 9:59 - Application now has fully functional server with Weather and Location information built in.
+12-05-2018 12:58 - Application now has fully functional yelp and tmdb information built in.
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.